 The table below shows an example of the SIP telephone network settings for both the main site and the remote users.
 For complete details on configuring a specific endpoint type refer to [7] through [14].
-All local and remote endpoints that use the 46xxxsettings.txt file will use the same file.
+All local and remote endpoints that use the 46xxxsettings.txt configuration file will use the same file for both 4600 Series and 9600 Series IP Telephones.
 An example of the file used in the compliance test is shown in Appendix A. Appendix B shows the configuration file used for the Avaya one-X Mobile.